iitsmel/CodingLife/Resume/README.md

 - Category
   - Tool
-    - Why/Where I use that tool.
+    - Why / Where I use that tool.
 <br>

 - VirtualBox